apigee/apigee-config-maven-plugin/README.md

 # apigee-config-maven-plugin

-Maven plugin to create, manage Apigee config like Cache, KVM, Target Server, Resource Files, API Products, Developers, Developer Apps, Flow hooks, Extensions, Mask Config and Custom Roles.
+Maven plugin to create, manage Apigee config like Cache, KVM, Target Server, Resource Files, API Products, Developers, Developer Apps, Flow hooks, Extensions, Mask Config, Custom Roles and API Spec.

+**NOTE**
+The `mvn apigee-config:specs` - API Spec goal in this plugin are preliminary and subject to change without notice.
+The API contract and design is expected to change.
+The specification management features are experimental and may break at any time and without warning.
+There are no guarantees of reliability, performance, stability, or support.

 Help API teams follow API development best practices with Apigee.
   * Track Apigee Config (KVM, cache, target servers, etc.) in source control